Unfortunately, if sections of your lawn have browned out and not yet recovered, it’s probably not coming back.

-Lawns that are stressed because of intense summer heat usually turn brown.
-This means the grass is going dormant and trying to protect itself from further damage.
-However, if stress were the only reason, it would have come back to life as soon as the weather cooled.
-If it didn’t, it’s most likely because of another reason, like an insect infestation or a disease, which won’t repair itself.
+Lawns that are stressed because of intense summer heat or lack of water and nutrients usually turn brown.
+This happens because the grass goes dormant and is trying to protect itself from further damage.
+However, if stressful conditions were the only reason, the lawn would have come back to life as soon as the weather cooled.
+If it didn’t, it’s most likely because of another reason, like an insect infestation or a fungal disease, which won’t repair itself.

 Repairing a damaged lawn

-The good news is, your lawn can be repaired!
+The good news is that your lawn can be repaired and will return to its beautiful, lush green!

 In some cases, applying the correct type of soil and then overseeding the area can repair it.
 Another process called slit-seeding can also help.
 Slit-seeding is when the ground is slit open with a special piece of equipment, and grass seed is planted into the open areas.
 It’s then covered to help keep wildlife (especially birds) from eating the seed or being washed away by the melting snow.
 The seed remains dormant until the soil temperatures rise (around March).
 Then as the spring rains begin, the grass starts to sprout.